oznogon/gattaibushido-public/rules/03_basic_play.md

 * **Buffers:** Your personal Buffers do not apply during Rumbles.
 Instead, your Final Form starts with Buffers equal to the current Team Harmony.
 Buffers can be spent to soak Trauma and prevent Ruin.
 * **Charges:** The assembled Final Form has its own special bank of Charges that empower the Rumble Techs.
 Each Tech costs one Charge, with output based on the current Rumble Stage (1-4).
-* **Harmony and +Schism:** Team Harmony is "locked-in" for the entire duration of a Rumble. +Schism triggers instead cause direct Endurance damage to your Final Form, distributed across Robos as your Head decides.
+* **Harmony and +Schism:** Team Harmony is "locked-in" for the entire duration of a Rumble. +Schism triggers do not damage Harmony during Rumbles - instead they cause direct Endurance damage to your Final Form, distributed across Robos as your Head decides.
 Amount of damage per trigger equals the current stage of the Rumble (1-4).
 * **Locations and +Ruin:** The location you're fighting in can be damaged by your actions.
 Each Escalate action is accompanied by +Ruin to the location, which can be soaked with Buffers.
 * **Robo Endurance:** Your Robos' Endurance ranks are especially important during a Rumble.
 Any +Trauma the Final Form takes must come out of Robo Endurance, assigned as the Head chooses.
 If a Robo's Endurance is reduced to Zero, it's Pilot is forced out of the Rumble!
 * **Strike Range:** Your personal Strike Ranges no longer apply.
 Instead, your Final Form's actions have a Strike Range equal to (you guessed it!) the current Team Harmony.
 This cannot be modified except by effects that explicitly modify Rumble Strike.